Global Privacy Policy

 + Information We Collect Automatically

 We log some technical information when you access and use the Services.
-This may include your IP address, data about your device and your web browser.
+This may include, for example, your web browser, your operating system, your push notification token, your IP address, your device service area, your device ID and other data that uniquely identifies your device.

 Images and videos captured by Starship robots

-What purposes and lawful base do we have for personal data processing?
+What purposes and lawful bases do we have for personal data processing?

-Data Purpose of processing Lawful base of processing
+Data Purpose of processing Lawful basis of processing

-Order placement and processing, and delivering you the requested products Fulfilment of contract
+Order placement and processing, and delivering you the requested products Performance of contract

-Your order history and service preferences Providing you a faster, convenient service Fulfilment of contract
+Your order and payment history Providing you a faster, more convenient service Performance of contract

-Your age verification and identity document data To verify your age when selling age-limited items Legal obligation
+Your age verification and identity document data, including device signature information and extracted biometric data we use for identification To verify your age and identity when selling you age-restricted items Legal obligation

 What are your rights?

 We always strive to make sure that our information about our customers is reliable, accurate, and up-to-date.
-You have rights concerning personal information about you.
-Please see the list below to see what rights these are and how to exercise them.
+You have rights concerning your personal information including but not limited to the rights listed below.

-The rights listed and described below are mandated by GDPR in Europe (EU, EEA and the UK) and CCPA in California.
-We are making those options available to all our users and customers regardless of their geographic location of residence.
+The rights listed and described below are mandated by GDPR in Europe (EEA and the UK)

 + Right of access